 Linens and towels requested?
 (Blankets and pillows provided free of charge)(Y/N):

 A/V Equipment or other special requests (e.g. poster kiosks):

 If you are requesting to use the Commons, how would you like chairs and tables (and poster kiosks) set up for your group - classroom style (table and chairs), stadium style (chairs only), etc.?:

 Boats needed (including R/V Centennial):

 Alcoholic beverages to be served?
-(Y/N) (Conference organizers are responsible for obtaining approval to serve alcohol from the University of Washington and subsequently purchasing permits from the State):
+(Y/N) (Conference organizers are responsible for obtaining approval to serve alcohol from UW and subsequently purchasing permits from the State):

 Bill to: (name or UW budget #):